Homestar Runner: 1996–2000: Development

 Homestar Runner was created in Atlanta in 1996 by University of Georgia students Mike Chapman and friend Craig Zobel, who wrote the original picture book, The Homestar Runner Enters the Strongest Man in the World Contest, while working summer jobs surrounding the 1996 Summer Olympics.

 Matt described the origin of the name "Homestar Runner" as an in-joke between themselves and James Huggins, a childhood friend of the Chapman brothers while growing up in Dunwoody, Georgia.

 It actually comes from a friend of ours [James].
 There was an old local grocery store commercial, and we live in Atlanta, and it advertised the Atlanta Braves.
 It was like, "the Atlanta Braves hit home runs, and you can hit a home run with savings here!"
 And so there was this player named Mark Lemke, and they said something like "All star second baseman for the Braves".
 And our friend James knows nothing about sports, and so he would always do his old-timey radio impression of this guy, and not knowing any positions in baseball or whatever, he'd just be like, "homestar runner for the Braves".
 And we were just like, "Homestar Runner?
 That's the best thing we've ever heard!"

-When Mike and Craig were in a bookstore and made a remark about how "awful" the children's books were, the idea to write their own children's book occurred to them.
-They spent around two hours designing the look of Homestar Runner, Pom Pom, Strong Bad, and The Cheat, and completed the book within a day.
-They only printed about five to ten copies to share with friends, and had no intention to publish it.
-However, they had no idea that their father had sent out the book as a manuscript for submission to about 80 different publishers, but they only got rejection letters back, if anything.
-The pair began to work on a sequel, Homestar Runner Goes for the Gold, which would have introduced Strong Bad's brothers, Strong Mad and Strong Sad, but was eventually abandoned.
+Mike Chapman and Craig Zobel originally designed Homestar Runner as a children's book including the characters Homestar Runner, Pom Pom, Strong Bad, and The Cheat.
+They did not seek publication and distributed copies to friends.
+Chapman's father sent copies to several publishers, which were rejected.
 They later used the Super NES video game Mario Paint to create the first cartoon featuring the characters.